Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 * Yue-sheng, Ai-ping: Extension of the Second Paden-Kahan Sub-problem..., 2008.
 Extension of PK2 for disjoint axes.
 * Elias, Wen: Canonical Subproblems..., 2022.
 Overview of additional subproblems, and description of 6 changed/new subproblems, e. g. extension to 3 or 4 intersecting cones.
 * https://en.wikipedia.org/wiki/Paden%E2%80%93Kahan_subproblems
+* An, H.S.; Seo, T.W.; Lee, J.W.
+Generalized solution for a sub-problem of inverse kinematics based on product of exponential formula

 # Literature about screw theory